Milestones & Payment Terms

-How FlowEscrow uses cargo tracking oracles to automatically release payments at each trade milestone.
+How FlowEscrow uses evidence-based buyer approval to release payments at each trade milestone.

-Choose from proven payment structures used in international trade, or create custom terms.
+Create fully custom terms, or choose from proven payment structures used in international trade.

 |---|---|---|

-If the buyer takes no action within 14 days, the funds are automatically released to the seller.
-This prevents indefinite fund locking.
+Each milestone has a configurable approval period.
+If the buyer does not approve or reject within this period, funds are automatically released to the seller.
+This prevents indefinite fund locking and protects the seller from unresponsive buyers.

 Smart Contract Guarantees